Manipur: JNIMS resident doctors boycott emergency services amidst fee hike dispute

 During the meeting, they have unanimously decided to boycott the emergency services commencing from 9 AM on May 26, 2025 (Monday), RDA asserted.

-The RDA added that even with the ongoing agitation, doctors remain committed to providing essential care to those in need, acknowledging the prevailing situation of Manipur.
+The RDA added that even with the ongoing agitation, doctors remain committed to providing essential care to those in need, acknowledging the state’s prevailing situation.